- Problem

 GIS and Cybersecurity Skill Track

-A documented learning and proof track across GIS, ArcGIS, web mapping, cybersecurity fundamentals, network security, Linux, SQL, Python, HTML, CSS, Java, and full-stack development.
+The technical transition, documented: GIS, ArcGIS, web mapping, cybersecurity fundamentals, network security, Linux, SQL, Python, and full-stack development — turned into proof, one cleared artifact at a time.

 Receipts